 - How do you encourage your child or young person away from their screens and be more engaged in family time?
 For ideas visit the FID

-The 2021 edition of 'Digital Parenting' magazine from Vodafone is also an excellent, accessible resource.
+The 2022 edition of ‘Digital Parenting’ magazine from Vodafone is also an excellent, accessible resource.
 It can be downloaded from here. or by clicking the index page below.
 Hard copies will be sent out to all parents of children in years 3 to 6 in the near future.
 Look out for them in book bags!
+Last year’s edition is also still available here and is equally useful.
 Aside from the magazine, the whole Vodafone Digital Parenting site is well worth a visit for current information and advice.